adriennebrady/TrackIt/Sprint4.md

 ### Front-End

-* Added new functionality to allow user to update the item count with a pop-up dialog
-* Added new functionality & increment/decrement buttons to allow user to quickly increase/decrease an item's count by 1
-* Added new sidebar functionality on the inventory page with a toggle button to hide/display the navigation tree
-* Added sidebar navigation tree to all logged in pages
-* Added new move/relocate menu to items and containers
-* Added new recently deleted page with options to permanently delete or restore items
-* Added buttons linked to recently deleted page and settings page for logged in users
-* Created new account settings page with account deletion functionality
-* Created password verification pop up dialog component for account deletion
-* Created new move/relocate pop up dialog
-* Created new sidebar navigation tree component w/buttons to directly navigate to any container card page
-* Updated item component to now display actual item count
-* Updated item HTTP POST request to send "1" as the default item count if user doesn't input a value
-* Updated sidenav to take up entire side of screen
-* Fixed container and item GET requests to account for new container and item GET handlers in the backend
-* Fixed sidebar nav. so it now automatically updates when containers are added/deleted
-* Fixed recently deleted get and delete HTTP requests
-* Fixed display of container name
-* Remove description from containers
-* Remove description field from pop-up dialog
-* Update existing Cypress tests to succeed without container description
-* Fixed the following Jasmine unit test failures due to software updates:
-  * MoveMenuComponent—should create
-  * SidebarNavComponent—should create
-  * DeletedItemComponent—should create
-  * RecentlyDeletedComponent—should create
-  * RecountDialogComponent—should create
-  * SettingsComponent—should create
-  * DeleteAccountDialogComponent—should create
-  * AboutComponent—should display the correct content when user is logged in
-  * MoveDialogComponent—should create
-  * ContainerCardPageComponent
-  * InventoryPageComponent
-  * SearchComponent
-* Wrote new Jasmine unit tests for the following components:
-  * DeleteAccountDialogComponent
-  * DeletedItemComponent
-  * SettingsComponent
-  * MoveMenuComponent
-  * MoveDialogComponent
-  * RecountDialogComponent
-  * RecentlyDeletedComponent
-* Wrote restore item Cypress test
+#### Inventory Page

+* Implemented new functionality to allow users to update item counts via a pop-up dialog box.
+* Added new increment and decrement buttons to quickly increase/decrease item counts by 1.
+* Created a new sidebar with a toggle button to hide/display the navigation tree on the inventory page.
+* Added the sidebar navigation tree to all logged-in pages.
+* Created a new move/relocate menu to items and containers.
+* Added a new "Recently Deleted" page with options to permanently delete or restore items.
+* Created new buttons linked to the Recently Deleted page and settings page for logged-in users.
+* Implemented a new account settings page with account deletion functionality.
+* Designed a password verification pop-up dialog component for account deletion.

+#### Components

+* Designed a new move/relocate pop-up dialog.
+* Designed a new sidebar navigation tree component with buttons that enable users to navigate directly to any container card page.
+* Updated the item component to now display the actual item count.
+* Updated item HTTP POST request to send "1" as the default item count if a user does not input a value.
+* Updated sidenav to take up the entire side of the screen.

+#### Bug Fixes

+* Fixed container and item GET requests to account for new container and item GET handlers in the backend.
+* Fixed sidebar nav so it now automatically updates when containers are added/deleted.
+* Fixed recently deleted GET and DELETE HTTP requests.
+* Fixed the display of container names.
+* Removed the description field from containers and the pop-up dialog.
+* Updated existing Cypress tests to succeed without container descriptions.
+* Fixed previous Jasmine unit test failures due to software updates.
+* Wrote new Jasmine unit tests.
+* Wrote a new restore item Cypress test.

 ### Back-End

-* New additions
+#### New features

-  * Tests for new functions
+* Added unit tests for new functions
-  * Handler for getting the user's tree of containers
+* Implemented a handler to fetch the user's container tree
-  * Function that returns the children inside a container
+* Created a function to return the children within a container
-  * Function for getting a container's parent
+* Implemented a function to get a container's parent
-  * Function that returns the highest LocID in database for handlers
+* Created a function to return the highest LocID in the database for handlers
-  * Manual deletion of recently deleted items
+* Enabled manual deletion of recently deleted items
-  * Auto-deletion of recently deleted items after 30 days
+* Implemented auto-deletion of recently deleted items after 30 days
-  * Instructions for running on a Windows device
+* Added instructions for running the software on a Windows device

-* Fixes/Patches
+#### Fixes and Patches

-  * Unit tests past issues for backend changes
+* Resolved past issues with backend changes in unit tests
-  * DeletedGet errors
+* Fixed errors with DeletedGet
-  * Get handler for recently deleted items
+* Improved the Get handler for recently deleted items
-  * Manual deletion of recently deleted items
+* Improved the manual deletion of recently deleted items
-  * Handler for getting container name that recursively adds parent containers to path
+* Updated the handler to get a container name, which now recursively adds parent containers to the path

-* Improvements
+#### Improvements

-  * Updated recently deleted to include 'location' and 'Count' to help when restoring a recently deleted item
+* Updated recently deleted items to include 'location' and 'count' to make it easier to restore them
-  * Updated RegisterPost to check if container is empty
+* Updated RegisterPost to check if a container is empty
 * Split InventoryGet into ItemGet and ContainerGet
-  * Optimized invdelete, invput, and invpost handlers with switches (and put tests)
+* Optimized invdelete, invput, and invpost handlers with switches (and added tests)
 * Set trusted proxies

 <p>&nbsp;</p>